xavier-tobin/PatternAnnotatedString/README.md

 > Custom inline content, like rendering link previews, user pills, hashtags, etc.

-Compose includes support for inline text content in `buildAnnotatedString` and the `Text` Composeable, but it can be cumbersome to use - and very difficult with dynamic text.
+Compose includes support for inline text content in `buildAnnotatedString` and the `Text` Composable, but it can be cumbersome to use - and very difficult with dynamic text.

 `String.patternAnnotatedString()` can easily build and return an `inlineContentMap` that the `Text()` composable can use: